WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/21_Ecclesiastes/Eccl_9.md

 The words of the wise heard in quiet are better than the shouting of a ruler among fools.

 ###### 18
-Wisdom is better than weapons of war, but one sinner destroys much good. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Wisdom is better than weapons of war, but one sinner destroys much good.

 ***